-Graston or IASTM treatment is typically quick ranging from 1-3 minutes per region and used to increase pain-free range of motion.
+An IASTM treatment is typically quick ranging from 1-3 minutes per region and used to increase pain-free range of motion.
 There are several brands and types of instruments, some even available to the public!
-Self-IASTM is gaining popularity among CrossFitters.
-However, it is important to understand the anatomy and function of the areas being treated.
-I advise serious caution with self treating using a blunt metal object.
+We generally advise against the type of self-IASTM gaining popularity among CrossFitters, etc. It is important to understand the anatomy and function of the areas being treated.
 Most chiropractors and body workers that use IASTM have extensive training.
 We understand that deep pressure is not necessary to create the desired response, however sometimes even with lighter pressure bruising can occur.
 An emollient or lotion is used to create less skin irritation.
 Typically, this therapy is used in combination with other manual therapy techniques, manipulation and movement training.

 There are many proposed thoughts and theories on the mechanism of how IASTM effects the body.

-Stimulating Healing - There are several studies that support immediate increase in range of motion.
+3. Stimulating Healing - This is as simple as reminding the immune system of the body to continue to pay attention to the healing process in the area of injury.
+Utilizing the instruments on a chronic injury or a slow-to-heal area may improve the healing process.
+There are several studies that support immediate increase in range of motion.
 The reason for this is likely neurologic due to the speed of the response.
 We have receptors in the skin and fascia that respond to pressure.
 When these receptors are stimulated, as in the pressure from IASTM, they send a signal to the brain which tells the muscles to relax, which translates to increased range of motion.